 About the Content & Scope Workstream

-The Content & Scope workstream is part of the grassroots community collaboration working towards creating a workplan and prototype for the Digital Public Library of America.
-There are six workstreams.
-The Conent & Scope workstream consists of collaborators, or “conveners,” from all over the country, with a variety of interests and specializations.
-Conveners will help draw in participation from their respective communities.
+The Content & Scope workstream was part of the grassroots community collaboration that worked towards creating a workplan and prototype for the Digital Public Library of America.
+There were six workstreams.
+The Conent & Scope workstream consisted of collaborators, or “conveners,” from all over the country, with a variety of interests and specializations.
+Conveners helped draw in participation from their respective communities.

 As stated on the DPLA Content & Scope webpage: